Chris Balderstone: Umpire

 Balderstone moved directly into umpiring the season after he stopped playing, standing in two One Day Internationals in the mid-1990s.

 Death

 Chris Balderstone died suddenly at his home in Carlisle on 6 March 2000, having suffered from prostate cancer.

 Barrie Leadbeater, the umpires' chairman and a close friend, said: "He was a fine, positive player who won a lot of friends by his approach.
 He was a gentleman in everything he did on and off the field and his death came as a tremendous shock.
 He will be sadly missed.
 There was a refreshing honesty about everything he did and he was a true sportsman of the like we don't see today."

-Holder, like Balderstone, became an umpire and stood in Balderstone's last game as an umpire, at the St Lawrence Ground, Canterbury.
+Vanburn Holder, like Balderstone, became an umpire and stood in Balderstone's last game as an umpire, at the St Lawrence Ground, Canterbury.
 Holder said: "He was a great companion, a fine umpire and an exceptional sportsman."